r-lib/clock/README.md

 clock is a new R package for working with date-time data.
 It:

--   Provides a new family of orthogonal date-time classes (durations, time points, zoned times, and calendars) that partition responsibilities so that you only have to think about time zones when you need them.
+-   Provides a new family of orthogonal date-time classes (durations, time points, zoned-times, and calendars) that partition responsibilities so that you only have to think about time zones when you need them.